Usman228811/montization-kit/README.md

     this@MainXmlActivity,
 	owner = this,
     nativeControllerConfig = NativeControllerConfig(
-        placementKey = "home_native",
+        placementKey = "home_native", // Unique placement key
-        adIdKey = "home_native",
+        adIdKey = "home_native", // Can be common across placements,
-      	consumeAnyAd = true|false //If you want to use another placement’s ad if it’s available, pass true; otherwise, pass false.
+		consumeAnyAd = true|false //If you want to use another placement’s ad if it’s available, pass true; otherwise, pass false. loadNextAd = false // if loadnew ad is true from remote config and  you do not want to load next ad then pass false ),
-    ),
 	//optional
     adCallBack =object: AdCallBack{